-The outbreak of coronavirus has quickly swept the globe, disrupting countless lives.
-Given its swift pace, we are just now catching up to the effects of COVID-19.
+COVID-19 disrupted countless lives.
+Given its swift pace, we are just now catching up to the effects of the coronavirus.
 However, the law is still lagging behind.
-For this reason, it is natural to wonder how civil liability in coronavirus cases will shake out.
+For this reason, we do not yet know how the courts will view civil liability in coronavirus cases.
 Can negligence play a part in the spread of coronavirus?
-Can you sue someone if their negligence is to blame for giving you the coronavirus?
+Can you sue someone if their negligence is to blame for giving you the coronavirus/COVID?
+Or, can you sue someone if that same negligence leads to the death of a friend or family member?
 If so, how can you prove this negligence in a court of law?
 Our Santa Rosa personal injury lawyers discuss some of these questions below.

 How Does Negligence Affect Personal Injury Claims?

 Before assessing civil liability in coronavirus cases, it will help to understand liability in typical personal injury claims.
-For these types of claims, you must prove three specific elements in order to be successful:
+For these types of claims, you must prove three specific elements to be successful:

 - Another party owed you a certain duty of care in a given situation